Mads Johansen Lange: Bali

 Lange's career as a merchant blossomed during the 1840s.
 Halfway through that period his fleet of ships was capable of transporting between 800 and 1500 tons of freight.
 Many of the ships were newly built, probably in Singapore, a city Mads often visited.
 Coconut oil was sold in Singapore in great quantities, yielding profits of 200 to 300%.
 Because of this, Mads had an oil mill imported entire from Europe.
 This was an expensive operation, but the costs were recuperated within a few years.
 Rice kept being announced for low prices in the newspapers of Singapore, Australia and China.

 From 1841 to 1843 Lange had an intimate relationship with his second cousin Malana von Munk, who was a distant relative of Christian IX of Denmark.
-While the relationship was strong and there are writings describing Lange's infatuation with von Munk, she had to return to Denmark due to personal reasons, bringing the two-year relationship to an end.
+While the relationship was strong and there are writings describing Lange's infatuation with von Munk, she had to return to Denmark for personal reasons, bringing the two-year relationship to an end.

 Predominantly French ships sailed to Kotta to load trading goods, especially cattle, ponies, pigs and poultry.
 Often the Balinese would come to the beaches with far more livestock than the ships could carry.
 Lange took advantage of the situation.
 He bought the livestock that remained, especially the cattle, since beef was a popular food.
 He functioned as a beach butcher, where a man could have his cows butchered quickly.
 Dried beef, known as "ding-ding", was shipped to Dutch troops on Java.

 During those days, Lange's factorij had trading interests of a million guilders in trade with Java specifically.
 His success was primarily due to his ability to create personal ties, especially with the local Rajas.
 The Dutch, who were also trying to set up trade on Bali, were less successful, and in May 1844 they named Lange their agent on the island, with the right to fly the Dutch flag.
 Now Mads was not just working for himself, but also for the Dutch authorities who profited from his cooperation.